innoobijr/adjointschool-24-cp/submission.md

 need to move information about the *position* to the graph level.
 In this approach, our *p**o**s**i**t**i**o**n* or *numbering of nodes* would now be attached to the arrows or edges.
-We would also need to require that all isomorphic subtrees be replace by only óne&#x2019; amounting to an equivalence class of nodes each considered as a node.
+We would also need to require that all isomorphic subtrees be replace by only 'one' amounting to an equivalence class of nodes each considered as a node.
 This process would turn our previously rooted undirected graph into a directed acyclic graph.
 One of the really interesting things about moving from